pzahutdwg/kjv-language/README.md

 King James Version programming language (Run with Python)
 ## Syntax
 - print > hark
-- var > bid
+- var > measure
+- const > eternal
+- string > utterance
 - '=' > be
-- const > eternal
 - function > doth
 - return > exalt
 - '+' > with
 - '-' > without

 ### Variables
-Variables must be defined with a word, like "let", "var", "const", etc.
+Variables must be defined with a word, like "let", "var", "const", etc. The words that are used are up above.
+Variables do not need to be specifically defined as floats or integers, all values fall under 'var', 'const', or 'string' (measure, eternal, utterance).
 ### Function Blocking
 Blocks are inside of curly braces.
 For example:
 ```js